CSLewin/APBW/mess/Combat Procedure.md

 ## Initiative

+All actors participating in combat roll initiative.
-All actors **aware of danger** roll initiative: Roll highest discipine die + Grace.
-This roll becomes the actor's starting momentum.\
+- All actors **aware of danger** roll initiative: Roll highest discipine die + Grace.
+This roll becomes the actor's starting momentum.
-All actors **surprised by danger** roll initiative: Roll lowest discipline die + Grace.
+- All actors **surprised by danger** roll initiative: Roll lowest discipline die + Grace.
 This roll becomes the actor's starting momentum.

 Actors take their turns in the order of their starting momentum, from highest to lowest.